 - Franzisca Weder, University of Queensland

 - Denise Voci, University of Klagenfurt

-Presentations will be uploaded approximately one week ahead of time so delegates can watch them at their convenience.
+Presentations will be uploaded a few days ahead of time so delegates can watch them at their convenience.
 Then, at the time listed above there will be a live question and answer session with the presenters.
 That session will also be recorded and available to delegates.
 In addition, there will be a chat stream so delegates can engage with the panelists asynchronously.

 IECA Members: free, but please do not register unless you are certain you will attend.
 We have to pay a platform fee for each registration and don't want to waste funds.

 New memberships will be available after November 1, 2020 here.

 Non-members living in low to upper middle income economies: $12